ricshaw/MRI_motion_model/README.md

-# MRI_motion_model
+# MRI Motion Model

-This python code can be used to generate patient movement artefacts in MRI scans.
+This python code can be used to generate patient movement artefacts in MRI scans.\
-It can be applied to 2D or 3D images.
+It can be applied to 2D or 3D images.\
-Please find the examples code to see how it can be used in your projects.
+Please find the examples code to see how it can be used in your projects.\
 The code can be used as a data augmentation in Deep Learning pipelines and can be integrated with Torchvision transforms.

 # Citation